• Skip to primary navigation

 Insects

-The orange and black colors of a monarch butterfly are so well-known and we keep an eye out for them each year.
+The orange and black colors of monarch butterflies are well-known and we keep an eye out for them each year.
 It is common knowledge that these butterflies migrate from their nesting grounds in Mexico into the northern United States and back each year.
-But did you know there are other butterflies the migrate?
-The most prominent display of …
+Did you know other butterflies migrate as well?
+The most prominent display of migratory …

 Continue Reading about Are Monarchs the only Butterflies That Migrate (in North America)?